1ace/meson/docs/markdown/Configuring-a-build-directory.md

 options provided in your `meson_options.txt` file and so on.

 The main tool for this is the `meson configure` command.
-You may also use the `mesongui` graphical application if you want.
+You may also use the `meson configure --tui` text user-interface if you want.
 However this document describes the use of the command line client.

 You invoke `meson configure` by giving it the location of your build dir.
 If